Home » How To » How To Insert Watermark in a Word Document

 create watermark in word

-How to remove watermark in Word
+How to Remove a Watermark in Word

-Just as you can add a watermark, you can remove it.
+Just as you can add a watermark, you can also remove it.
 All you have to do is click a single button, and you are done.
 Here is how.

 1. Open the Word document with the watermark.